Super-Protocol/docs/docs/developers/CLI_commands/offers/offers/get.md

 sidebar_position: 2
 ---

-Displays detailed information on a value or compute offer with `id`.
+Display detailed information on a value or compute offer with `id`.

 ## Usage